Elizabeth Arden – Short Biography

 The woman behind the success of personal care and home products Elizabeth Arden.
 As founder, operator, and owner of the company, Arden wore many hats.
 She was a spa and salon operator, cosmetics manufacturer, and business executive all in one.

 A true business leader, Arden employed modern techniques of mass marketing to bring her cosmetics products to the public’s attention.

 Success didn’t come easily to Arden.
 She had to work hard to get it and as such, Arden is a classic example of what one can do when armed with determination and a strong desire to succeed.

 Arden was the youngest of five children born to a Scotsman who was a grocer in Canada at the time she was born.
 By the time she was 24, she joined her brother in New York where she first worked as a helper in a cosmetics shop where she spent hours educating herself about skincare.

-She, later on, became a partner in a beauty salon.
+She, later on, she became a partner in a beauty salon.
 When her partnership ended in 1909, Arden opened her own beauty salon on Fifth Avenue.
 She also changed her name to Elizabeth Arden (her birth name was Florence Nightingale Graham, after the famous nurse).

 Arden then began formulating, manufacturing, and selling her own line of cosmetics products and in 1909, she expanded her business under the corporate label, Elizabeth Arden.

 In 1922 Arden expanded into the European market with the opening of her first salon in France.